| Written by Michal Wozniakowski-Zehenter

 WIRELESS SENSOR NETWORKS

 In addition, WSNs can also help reduce automation-related incidents and accidents.
 For example, remotely controlled machinery allows operators to be in a safe spot during excavating and drilling, reducing the risk of falling rocks.
-Autonomous vehicles like haul trucks equipped with sensors can also avoid collisions that can lead to severe injuries and damages.
+Autonomous vehicles like haul trucks equipped with sensors can also avoid collisions leading to severe injuries and damages.
 The condition of machinery can also be monitored to mitigate risks – tire pressure or brake quality plays a role in maintaining lower accident levels.

 Overall, WSNs are a game-changer for the mining industry, providing a safer and more efficient way to monitor physical and environmental conditions.
 With the ability to capture and analyse large amounts of data in real time, WSNs are helping to reduce the risk of accidents and improve safety conditions for workers in mines worldwide.